-- current status for sustainability targets, actions and key performance indicators - consumption data (and associated emissions data) for key emission sources.
+- current status for sustainability targets, actions and key performance indicators - consumption data (and associated emissions data) for key emission sources - an estimate of the emissions intensity of the Works (t CO2e per lane km of road maintained).

 The templates in Appendix 10 must be used to record targets, actions and progress toward achieving them, and to report consumption and emissions data.